skyland891/Libraries/README.md

 # Libraries
-Static library for using polynomial's type
+Static library for using polynomial's type\n
 .ZIP file with .c + .h files.
 Also there is test project.